 In Release 4, SDT (Smart Device Template) (WI-0081) was extended to include device management functions in addition to the existing services.
 This justified extension creates a new way to perfom device management compared to the existing Device Management (DMG) Common Service Function (CSF) model using <mgmtObj>.

-In order not to live with 2 solutions for the same purpose, in Release 4, a work item (WI-0099) was created to study a possible transition phase allowing implementation using DMG <mgmtObj> to migrate towards SDT model.
+In Release 4, a work item (WI-0099) was created to study a possible transition phase allowing implementation using DMG <mgmtObj> to migrate towards SDT model.
 The study done in TR-0067 concluded that such a migration was not desirable and thus, DMG <mgmtObj> should stay as is.

 The WI-0099 study raised a new vision on the way the Device Management could be designed, especially for IoT network technologies, with more abstract APIs and independently from any external DM technology, relying on IPE guidelines.
 This new vision is driven by the extension of the Edge architectural paradigm, from Edge in network equipments to Extreme Edge Computing in IoT devices, able to host more and more powerful processing.
 This leads to potentially highly distributed deployment which need to reconsider some initial architectural thoughts.